-Composite Fillings for a Natural Look & Feel
+Composite Fillings To Help Achieve A Natural Look & Feel

-Because they are very similar in colour to natural teeth, composite fillings tend to blend in well with the surrounding teeth.
+These fillings are very close in colour to your natural teeth, allowing them to blend in well with the teeth they are applied to.

 They look and feel natural, and are popular with patients who are concerned with how amalgam (grey) fillings may appear on teeth that are visible when they smile.

 Dentists like composites because they are easy to sculpt and shape onto a tooth, and bond naturally to a tooth.
 This means your dentist won’t need to remove as much existing enamel when preparing the tooth.

 Your dentist will remove tooth decay and add bonding material to the inside of the hole so the filling can be placed.
 Composite resin is then layered in the hole.

 A curing light is used to harden each layer.
 When the last layer of resin has hardened, the filling will be carefully shaped to match your natural teeth.

 Cast gold fillings are made using a model of your tooth.
 Created from a mix of gold combined with other materials such as copper and silver, a cast gold filling is created in a dental lab and sent back to your dentist.

 It will then be cemented in place inside your mouth.
 Though this type of filling is considered the most durable (typically lasting 20 years or more) it is also the most costly.
 You'll also require at least two dental appointments to have it placed.